joewalker/gcli/docs/writing-types.md

      */
     name: 'example',

-In addition, defining the following functions can be helpful, although Type contains default implementations:
+In addition, defining the following function can be helpful, although Type contains default implementations:

 * nudge(value, by)

 Type, Conversion and Status are all declared by commands.js.